lunar420/Scripts/README.md

 # Scripts
-I will upload scripts i made in here so no skids
+I will upload scripts i made in here so no skids (kinda)